PLEASE NOTE: This book is currently being rewritten chapter for chapter.

 “Something like that.”
 Kil waved his hand slowly, the water coating both of them racing over their skin to collect into an orb again.
 This the mage tossed back into the stream.

-“I suppose you can.
-But where I can see you.
+“I suppose you may, but where I can see you.
 I don’t want you wondering off again.”

 The child made as if to stand but was pulled down by Kil.
 “Wait till they get here, it’s only manners.”